karim-abdel/karim-abdel.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have been awarded the [Cooperative AI PhD Fellowship](https://www.cooperativeai.com/phd-fellowship/2025) to support me for the duration of my upcoming PhD!
+I have been awarded the [Cooperative AI PhD Fellowship](https://www.cooperativeai.com/phd-fellowship/2025) which will fully support me for the duration of my upcoming PhD!